PyJobShop

 Parameters:

 The lower bound of the objective function.
+If no feasible solution was found, this is set to 0.

 The termination status of the solver run.